 Testing & Your GP

-A good way to know where to start with changes in your diet and lifestyle when you feel you are approaching the menopause, or even in perimenopausal stage, is to get your homocysteine levels checked.
-If these are high, it is a good sign that you will need additional supplementation such as folic acid, B6 and B12 to help reduce your levels and regulate your hormones like the one in my range Female Balance.
+A good way to know where to start with changes in your diet and lifestyle when you feel you are approaching the menopause, or even in perimenopausal stage, is to get your Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… levels checked.
+If these are high, it is a good sign that you will need additional supplementation such as What it does: Critical during pregnancy for the development of a baby’s brain and nerves.
+Also essential for brain and nerve function.
+Needed for utilising…, B6 and B12 to help reduce your levels and regulate your hormones like the one in my range Female Balance.

 You can also consider whether to use natural or bio-identical hormone treatments, both of which can be prescribed by your doctor – if this is something you are interested in then book an appointment with your GP.